UniversityofWarwick/containers-dev-tomcat/README.md

 You may want to mount a replacement `/usr/local/tomcat/conf/context.xml` if you want to define Tomcat-managed DataSources.

-This should run a one-shot Tomcat that deploys your Gradle-built application (If you are using rootless Docker, leave out the `--user ...` option`)
+This should run a one-shot Tomcat that deploys your Gradle-built application

 ```
-docker run --rm --name tomcat --user $(id -u) --network host \
+docker run --rm --name tomcat --network host \
  -v ./build/libs:/usr/local/tomcat/webapps \
  -v ./config:/app/classpath \
+ -v xrebel_config:/root/.xrebel \
  universityofwarwick/dev-tomcat:9-jdk17
 ```